Zevzzz/Focul/README.md

 *A personalized ADHD focus assistant powered by computer vision and machine learning.*

 ## Overview
 Focul is a computer application designed to help users who struggle with focusing or staying on task.
 It was especially designed for those who struggle with ADHD related focus issues.
-By using body landmark detection and a personalized neural network trained on each user's unique body language and body focus cues, Focul recognizes signs of distration and gently reminds users to refocus.
+By using body landmark detection and a personalized neural network trained on each user's unique body language and body focus cues, Focul recognizes signs of distraction  and gently reminds users to refocus.

-Unlike many other productivity apps, Focul is truly personalized for each user, adapting to unique body language an habits, making it an intuitive and personal tool for focusing.
+Unlike many other productivity apps, Focul is truly personalized for each user, adapting to unique body language and habits, making it an intuitive and personal tool for focusing.

 ### Features
 - **Personalized Focus Detection** - Focul tracks the posture and various micro-movements of users (eyes, shoulders, face, etc.) to distinguish between focused and unfocused states